mlr-org/mlr/doc/knitted/tutorial/configureMlr.md

 ```

 ```
-## Loading packages on slaves: mlr
+## Loading packages on master (to be available on slaves for mode local): mlr
 ## [Resample] cross-validation iter: 1
 ```